 We are a leading content driven (i.e. using content to reach and engage target customers) consumer brand offering easy, convenient ready-to-heat ("RTH"), ready-to-cook ("RTC") and plant-based meal products (i.e. meal products consisting largely or solely of vegetables, fruits, grains and other foods derived from plant-based protein, rather than animal protein) while promoting healthier lifestyle choices to our predominately Millennial and Generation Z ("GenZ") customer-base.
 We are also engaged in the provision of advertising services.
-Our business can be broadly divided into two main segments: (1) merchandise segment which includes sales of RTC, RTH, plant-based meal products, private label products, revenues from collaborative arrangements and advertising service; and (2) fresh products segment which includes fresh products sold to supermarkets and other third parties.

-We were founded in Hong Kong in 2012 by Ms. Norma Ka Yin Chu, a highly regarded entrepreneur and a true cooking enthusiast, as an online platform which distributed food recipe and culinary content.
-Subsequently, we further expanded our business to provide advertising services to brands that wish to place advertisement on our platform or video content.
+We were founded in Hong Kong in 2012 by Ms. Norma Ka Yin Chu, a highly regarded entrepreneur and a true cooking enthusiast, as an online platform which distributed food recipes and culinary content.
+Subsequently, we further expanded our business to provide advertising services to brands that wish to place advertisements on our platform or video content.
 In 2015, we entered the Mainland China market through the establishment of Shanghai DayDayCook Information Technology Co., Ltd ("SH DDC") to engage in technology development of computer software, food circulation and advertising production in China.
-We pivoted our business in 2019 to include the production and sale of, among others, own-branded RTH, RTC and plant-based food products.
+In 2017, we started expanded our business from content creation to content commerce.
+Later in 2019, we extend our business to include the production and sale of, among others, own-branded RTH, RTC convenient meal solution products.

-As of June 30, 2022, our main product categories include (i) own-branded RTH products - typically pre-or-semi-cooked meals with some but minimal preparation required ahead of serving, (ii) own-branded RTC products - ready to be consumed within 15 to 20 minutes with some additional cooking preparation, and (iii) plant-based meal products localized for the palate of a Chinese consumer, and (iv) private label products (i.e. third-party branded food products).
+As of March 31, 2023, our main product categories include (i) own-branded RTH products - typically semi-cooked meals with some but minimal preparation required ahead of serving, (ii) own-branded RTC products - ready to be consumed within 8 to 15 minutes with some additional cooking preparation, (iii) own-branded RTE products - typically pre -cooked meals that are ready to serve with minimal level of additional preparation, which includes our plant-based meal products localized for the palate of an Asian consumer, and (iv) private label products (i.e. third-party branded food products).